fantasycalendar/FoundryVTT-ItemPiles/README.md

 ### socketlib

-This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib/) library so that players can modify the contents and the look of item piles.
+This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib/) library so that players can modify the contents and the look of item piles without having to have full ownership of the item piles.
+Without it, they could only drop items and create item piles using pile actors they own.

 ### libwrapper